-In order to graduate, MLS and DLS students must achieve at least a B (3.0) grade point average in courses counted toward the degree.
+To graduate, MLS and DLS students must achieve at least a B (3.0) grade point average in courses counted toward the degree.
 Dual Credit Graduate Certificate students must achieve at least a B (3.0) grade point average in courses counted toward the certificate.
 All courses, with the exception of the capstone course for MLS students and MLSC 750 for DLS students, must be completed with a grade of B- or better.
 Courses for which the grade is below B- will not be counted toward the degree but will be included in the cumulative GPA calculation.
-If a student transcript, and both grades are included in the cumulative GPA; however, the student receives credit for only that course where the grade is a B- or better.
+If a student chooses to repeat the same course, the record of the first attempt (and grade) remains on the student transcript, and both grades are included in the cumulative GPA; however, the student receives credit for only that course where the grade is a B- or better.
 MLS students are required to make a B grade or better in the capstone course in order to graduate.
 DLS students are required to make a B or better on the Diploma Project in order to graduate.

-To compute grade point averages, the credits attempted in semester hours for each course and the points for the grade earned (from A+ = 4.33 to F = 0.00) are multiplied, then the products (one for each course) are added together and the sum is divided by the total credits attempted.
+To compute grade point averages, the credits attempted in semester hours for each course and the points for the grade earned (from A+=4.33 to F=0.00) are multiplied, then the products (one for each course) are added together and the sum is divided by the total credits attempted.